mosaicml/llm-foundry/scripts/train/README.md

-# LLM Pretraining <a name="llmpretraining"></a>
+# LLM Pretraining and Finetuning

-This README walks through pretraining and finetuning a large language model using MosaicML's StreamingDataset format, Composer trainer, and MPT architecture.
+This README walks through pretraining and finetuning a large language model using MosaicML's [StreamingDataset](https://github.com/mosaicml/streaming) format, [Composer]() trainer, and [MPT architecture]().
 When used in concert on high-performance hardware such as A100 GPUs, these tools enable incredibly efficient and optimized LLM training.

 #### Table of Contents
 1. [LLM Pretraining](#llmpretraining)